 2017 planning application

-A planning inquiry associated with the appeal ran for 3 days starting on 26 March 2019 at 10am at our Forde House offices in Brunel Road, Newton Abbot.
-The inquiry will re-open for a 2 further days on Tuesday 11 June 2019 at 10am.
+The planning inquiry associated with the appeal ran for 3 days from 26 March 2019 and a 2 further days from 11 June 2019.

-The Inspector as instructed by the Secretary of State is Frances Mahoney.
-Members of the public may attend the inquiry and, at the Inspector's discretion, express their views.
+The Inspector was Frances Mahoney.
+Members of the public were permitted to attend the inquiry and, at the Inspector's discretion, express their views.